 At first, I was so stuck on the idea that I could only use keywords that were exactly what the business offered.
 I realized you have to think like a potential customer.
 When you’re searching for a service near you on Google; what do you type in?
 I know when I’m looking to go on vacation I’m searching for “places to stay in Cape Cod” or if I’m looking to bring my dog along it turns into “pet-friendly accommodations in Cape Cod.”
 This also applies to blog writing for clients.
 I think what would really catch my eye if I were to read a blog on a website.

-Even though I have four months under my belt, I still have a lot to learn about SEO, and since you never stop learning I suggest you look for a website that will help you understand more the SEO world.
+Even though I have four months under my belt, I still have a lot to learn about SEO.
 It’s both an art and a science and it’s something I’m eager to learn more about throughout my career.